TechBoyLogt/XAI/README.md

 ## Installation of dependencies
 To run this dashboard please use this command:
-"pip install streamlit pandas plotly shap matplotlib ucimlrepo scikit-learn"
+`pip install streamlit pandas plotly shap matplotlib ucimlrepo scikit-learn`

 ## The dataset
 The dataset which is used is the UCIMLrepo dataset German Statlog which is about the credit score from German banks.